aleksaro/user-dockerfiles/dnn-basic/README.rst

 .. code-block:: bash

-  nvidia-docker run -v <local volume>:/root/shared ...
+  docker run -v <local volume>:/root/shared ...

 -------------
 GPU isolation
 -------------

-GPUs can be isolated by using the environment variable ``NV_GPU`` in front of ``nvidia-docker``.
+GPUs can be isolated by using the environment variable ``NVIDIA_VISIBLE_DEVICES`` when executing the ``run`` command.
 For example, the command below isolates GPU 3, 5, and 6 with the Docker container:

 .. code-block:: bash

-  NV_GPU=3,5,6 nvidia-docker run ...
+  docker run  --runtime=nvidia -e NVIDIA_VISIBLE_DEVICES=3,5,6 ...

 Use ``nvidia-smi`` to see your GPU device minor numbers.